-A \$25,841 increase is due to a combination of favorable medical and prescription drug trends, a decrease in the capitation rate per member per month by Humana for the Medicare retirees, and a decrease in the Humana gain share financial incentive not received in fiscal year 2021 as previously discussed under other receivables.
+A \$52,989 decrease in fiscal year 2022 compared to 2021 is due to a combination of favorable medical and prescription drug trends, a decrease in the capitation rate per member per month by Humana for the Medicare retirees, and an increase in the Humana gain share financial incentive not received in fiscal year 2021 as previously discussed under other receivables.

-Last year, a \$47,839 decrease was due to favorable medical and prescription drug trends and an increase in the Humana gain share financial incentive as previously discussed under other receivables.
+A \$25,841 increase in fiscal year 2021 compared to 2020 is due to a combination of favorable medical and prescription drug trends, a decrease in the capitation rate per member per month by Humana for the Medicare retirees, and a decrease in the Humana gain share financial incentive not received in fiscal year 2021 as previously discussed under other receivables.